The Best VPN of 2021: Windows, Mac, Android & iOS

 Remember why you got a VPN in the first place?
 Privacy.

-Well, logs are data VPN providers could store about you and your online activity.
-Some VPN providers have a zero-log policy and collect (almost) no data, and some collect enough data to create complete user profiles.
+Well, logs are data VPN services could store about you and your online activity.
+Some VPN companies have a zero-log policy and collect (almost) no data, and some collect enough data to create complete user profiles.
 And the latter is, of course, exactly what we don’t want.

-The range of logs a VPN provider could store include:
+The range of logs a VPN service provider could store include:

 - User data